Fortacin is a desensitizing spray that was created to help men with premature ejaculation.

 So in this Fortacin review, I’ll be talking about my experience using it with my partner.
 I’ll also cover some background information and advice about using it correctly.

 The Fortacin trademark is held by a company in England called Plethora Solutions.
 They describe themselves as a specialty pharmaceutical company on their website.

 Interestingly, Dr. Mike Wyllie is a director – he was one of the scientists involved in developing Viagra.

 So compared to many other delay sprays, which have no information at all about the manufacturer, Fortacin is clearly produced by reputable companies and people.

 The spray I bought is listed as being made by Pharmaserve North West Limited, an established British pharmaceutical company.
-Plethora have also made a deal with a company called Recordati to produce it in Europe, Russia and some other regions.
+Plethora has also made a deal with a company called Recordati to distribute it in Europe, Russia and some other regions.